Nexosis/samples-rb/readme.md

 Datasets & Sessions
 ---
 A *dataset* in the Nexosis API is a collection of observations on which a forecast or impact analysis will be run.
-The API allows you to upload a dataset independent of any request to perform work on it, or to submit data at the same time as a request to perform the work.
+The API allows you to upload a dataset independent of any request to perform work on it.
 We call a request to perform the forecast or impact analysis work a *session*.
 With your api key placed in config/secrets.yml you're ready to interact with the API.
 The landing page is at http://localhost:3000/account.
 If you added sample data during sign up then your page should look like this:

 ![Landing Page](docs/landing_page.png)